cjmurray1985/auto-mab/README.md

 - **Sitemap Integration**: Automatically parses news sitemaps to discover and process articles.
 - **Article Scraping**: Uses `Newspaper3k` to scrape article titles and descriptions for rich context.
-- **Hybrid Few-Shot Example Selection**:
+- **Advanced Few-Shot Example Selection**:
+    - **Filters for Winners**: First, it filters the historical MAB dataset to create a pool of exclusively high-performing, "winning" headlines.
-    - Employs semantic search to find the top 50 most contextually similar headlines from a historical MAB dataset.
+    - **Semantic Search**: From this pool of winners, it employs semantic search to find the top 50 most contextually similar headlines.
-    - Filters these results for strict editorial compliance to identify the best possible examples.
+    - **Editorial Compliance**: It then filters these results for strict editorial compliance to identify the best possible examples.
-    - Ensures all selected examples are unique by performing deduplication.
+    - **Deduplication**: Ensures all selected examples are unique.
 - **Adaptive Prompt Construction**:
     - Dynamically adjusts the AI prompt based on the quality and quantity of available examples.
     - If 3 or more high-quality examples are found, it instructs the AI to study their structure and tone.